MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 By creating metadata to list the data tables to be migrated and their location, it is possible to use the ADF facilities to manage and automate parts of the migration process.

-### Design differences between Teradata and Azure Synapse
+## Design differences between Teradata and Azure Synapse

 **Separate databases vs schemas**:
-In a Teradata environment it is common to define multiple separate databases for individual parts of the overall environment, e.g. there may be a separate database for data ingestion and staging tables, a database for the core warehouse tables and another database for data marts (sometimes called a semantic layer).
+In a Teradata environment it is common to define multiple separate databases for individual parts of the overall environment, for example, there may be a separate database for data ingestion and staging tables, a database for the core warehouse tables and another database for data marts (sometimes called a semantic layer).
 Processing such as ETL/ELT pipelines may implement cross-database joins and will move data between these separate databases.

 In the Azure Synapse environment there is a single database, and schemas are used to separate the tables into logically separate groups.
 Therefore, the recommendation is to use a series of schemas within the target Azure Synapse to mimic the separate databases that will be migrated from the Teradata environment.
-If schemas are already being used within the Teradata environment, then it may be necessary to use a new naming convention to move the existing Teradata tables and views to the new environment (e.g. concatenate the existing Teradata schema and table names into the new Azure Synapse table name and use schema names in the new environment to maintain the original separate database names).
+If schemas are already being used within the Teradata environment, then it may be necessary to use a new naming convention to move the existing Teradata tables and views to the new environment (for example, concatenate the existing Teradata schema and table names into the new Azure Synapse table name and use schema names in the new environment to maintain the original separate database names).
 Another option is to use SQL views over the underlying tables to maintain the logical structures, but there are some potential downsides to this approach:

 - Views in Azure Synapse are read-only, therefore any updates to the data must take place on the underlying base tables
 - There may already be a layer (or layers) of views in existence and adding an extra layer of views might impact performance

 **Table considerations**:
-When migrating tables between different technologies it is generally only the raw data (and the metadata that describes it) that gets physically moved between the 2 environments.
-Other database elements from the source system (e.g. indexes) are not migrated as these may not be needed, or may be implemented differently within the new target environment.
+When migrating tables between different technologies it is generally only the raw data (and the metadata that describes it) that gets physically moved between the two environments.
+Other database elements from the source system (for example, indexes) are not migrated as these may not be needed, or may be implemented differently within the new target environment.

 However, it is important to understand where performance optimizations such as indexes have been used in the source environment as this information can give useful indication of where performance optimization might be added in the new target environment.
 For example, if a NUSI has been created within the source Teradata environment, it may indicate that a non-clustered index should be created within the migrated Azure Synapse, but also be aware that other native performance optimization techniques (such as table replication) may be more applicable than a straight like-for-like creation of indexes.